Michigan Debt Relief Programs in 2025

 • Women, Infants, and Children (WIC): WIC is a federally funded program that delivers healthy foods, nutrition education, and breastfeeding support for pregnant women, new mothers, and children under five.

-• Child Development and Care (CDC) Program: This child assistance program helps cover costs so parents can work, attend school, or complete training.
+• Child Development and Care (CDC) Program: This child assistance program helps cover costs, enabling parents to work, attend school, or complete training.

-• Michigan Medicaid Program: Michigan’s health coverage program provides doctor visits, prescriptions, dental, and preventive services at little or no cost for eligible residents.
+• Michigan Medicaid Program: Michigan’s health coverage program provides doctor visits, prescriptions, dental care, and preventive services at little to no cost for eligible residents.

 While federal programs provided temporary relief during the pandemic, no new Michigan stimulus checks are planned for 2025 or beyond.